SAP/luigi/docs/navigation-parameters-reference.md

   - **label** overrides the text for the logout item.
 The default value is "Sign Out".
   - **testId** is a string where you can define your own custom `testId`.
 If nothing is specified, it is the node's label written as one word and lower case (e.g. `label`).
   - **icon** overrides the icon for the logout item.
 The default value is [SAP UI5 log icon](https://sapui5.hana.ondemand.com/test-resources/sap/m/demokit/iconExplorer/webapp/index.html#/overview/SAP-icons/?tag=logout).
+  - **customLogoutFn** defines a funtion to implemnt an own logout functionality.
+We only recommend to implement this function if no IDP Provider is configured.
+If an IDP Provider with a corresponding logout function is defined, the customLogoutFn on profile will ignored.
 - **items** is an array of objects, each one being a link to a Luigi navigation node or an external URL.
 An item can have the following parameters:
   - **label** defines the text for the link.
   - **testId** is a string where you can define your own custom `testId`.
 If nothing is specified, it is the node's label written as one word and lower case (e.g. `label`).